Recently updated on February 3rd, 2023 at 06:08 am

-Continuing from the last blog, here is-why a waiting period [ which is imposed mandatorily by few state laws] is not only unnecessary but is harmful for women access abortive services as well.
+Continuing from the last blog, here is why a waiting period [ which is imposed mandatorily by a few state laws] is not only unnecessary but is harmful to women to access abortive services as well.

 The harm in mandatorily requiring more than one trip to the healthcare setting

-While many states don’t impose this, some have an in-person meeting requirements.
-This means that the women having abortion – by MTP Kit or by surgery, have to make numerous trips to the hospital.
-Women who have tow take more trips to a clinic may face higher costs, complicated logistics and delay in care.
+While many states don’t impose this, some have an in-person meeting requirement.
+This means that the women having abortions – by MTP Kit or by surgery, have to make numerous trips to the hospital.
+Women who have to take more trips to a clinic may face higher costs, complicated logistics, and delays in care.

 Due to such laws that enforce medically needless trips to the clinic, women face various troubles.
-These problems include encountering logistical challenges, expenses of childcare, travel, lodging expense [ if the clinic is not close] etc. Therefore, these costs may especially act as a barrier to low-income women.
-Ironically, these low income women are the group that experience the highest rate of unplanned/ unwanted pregnancies.
+These problems include encountering logistical challenges, expenses of childcare, travel, lodging expense [ if the clinic is not closed], etc. Therefore, these costs may especially act as a barrier to low-income women.
+Ironically, these low-income women are the group that experiences the highest rate of unplanned/ unwanted pregnancies.

-Waiting periods also result into delay in obtaining medical attention.
+Waiting periods also result in a delay in obtaining medical attention.
 This can cause an issue as both the risk and cost of an abortion increases as the gestation period increases.

 Abortive patients who lived in a state [ where waiting periods are mandatory] waited 1 to ½ days longer compared to patients from other states.

-Meanwhile three studies carried out in Mississippi in the 90’s found that state imposed in-person counseling and one-day waiting period requirement associated with a decrease in rate of abortion, an increase in pregnancy terminations out of state and rise in the proportion of abortions in second trimester.
+Meanwhile, three studies carried out in Mississippi in the 90’s found that state-imposed in-person counseling and one-day waiting period requirement were associated with a decrease in the rate of abortion, an increase in pregnancy terminations out of state, and a rise in the proportion of abortions in the second trimester.

-The increase in risk of complication [ even if its magnificently low at this point] increases with the gestational age.
+The increase in risk of complication [ even if it’s magnificently low at this point] increases with gestational age.
 The number of maternal deaths associated with pregnancy increases as the time it takes to obtain the procedure.

 Therefore, poor women seeking abortion are caught in this vicious cycle.
 The longer they wait- the harder it is for them to afford it, all the while, health risk also increases with time.